DialmasterOrg/Youtarr/README.md

 The application operates by running a scheduled task that automatically downloads new videos, along with their thumbnails and metadata, from a list of YouTube channels that you specify.
 These videos are then automatically added to your Plex server.

+## Requirements

+To use YoutubePlexArr, you need to have the following software installed on your system:

+1. **Docker:** YoutubePlexarr uses Docker to create an isolated environment where it can run without interfering with your system or requiring you to install a bunch of software.
+You can download Docker from the official website.

+2. **Python:** Python is used in some of the setup scripts to handle the parsing and writing of the JSON configuration file.
+Most systems come pre-installed with Python, but if you don't have it, you can download it from the official website.

+3. **Bash Shell:** Bash is a Unix shell and command language.
+The setup and start scripts are written in bash.
+For Windows users, you can use Git Bash, which is included when you install Git for Windows.

+4. **npm (Node Package Manager):** npm is a package manager for the JavaScript programming language.
+It is used to install the dependencies that YoutubePlexarr needs to run in development mode.
+If you have Node.js installed on your machine, npm is typically installed with it.
+If not, you can download Node.js (which includes npm) from the official website.

+Please ensure that you have these installed and available in your system's PATH before you proceed with the installation of YoutubePlexarr.

 ## Key Features
 * **Parental Control**: Vet the channels and control the quality and appropriateness of the content available to your children.